Levon Khachigian: Investigations

 The University of New South Wales investigated matters involving Khachigian in accordance with the Australian Code for the Responsible Conduct of Research.
 Khachigian maintained there was no wrongdoing and a trial involving Dz13 was put on hold “to err on the side of caution”.
 Six research articles co-authored by Khachigian have been retracted and one corrected.
-None of the multiple different, independent external expert panels of inquiry or investigations conducted under the Australian Code made any finding of research misconduct on the part of Khachigian and concluded that breaches arose from genuine error or honest oversight.
-In 2017, a fifth independent external expert panel, set up following the Australian Research Integrity Committee’s review of all previous independent external expert investigations came to the same conclusion that there was no finding of research misconduct.
+None of the independent external expert panels of inquiry or investigations conducted under the Australian Code made any finding of research misconduct on the part of Khachigian, and they concluded that breaches arose from genuine error or honest oversight.
+In 2017, a fifth independent external expert panel, set up following the Australian Research Integrity Committee’s review of all previous independent investigations by external experts, came to the same conclusion that there was no finding of research misconduct.
 This decision was discussed in a news article by the Australian Broadcasting Corporation in October 2019.
+Some members of the panels have expressed concerns about the handling of the investigations.